Agile vs Waterfall Methodologies: Choosing the Best Methodology for Your Project

-I believe that either methodology can be applied within the suitable context.
+Either methodology can be applied within the suitable context.
 And as a Business Analyst, my job is to assess and recommend viable solutions according business needs.
-Therefore the type of methodology to be used can also be determined according to what is best for the organisation.
+The organisation can determine the type of methodology to use based on what is best for it.

-This week’s link roundup brings you articles comparing the Agile and Waterfall software development methodologies.
-They examine the pros and cons of using each, and introduces the concept of the agile-waterfall hybrid methodology (also called wet agile or w-agile).
+Here are a few articles comparing the Agile and Waterfall software development methodologies.
+They examine the pros and cons of using each and introduces the concept of the agile-waterfall hybrid methodology (also called wet agile or w-agile).

 1. Agile & Waterfall Methodologies – A Side-By-Side Comparison.
 This is a fair and informative comparison of the agile and waterfall software development methodologies.
 It includes the definition, advantages and disadvantages, and advice on when to use them respectively.
 I like this article because it states that both the agile and waterfall methodologies have their strengths and weaknesses.